Leinenkugel's: History

 During Prohibition, the company produced near beer (known regionally as "Leino") as well as soda water.
 With the repeal of Prohibition, Leinenkugel's daughters mortgaged their homes to fund the restoration of the company's beer brewing vats.

 The Leinenkugel's brewery expanded from its local roots beginning in the 1970s, when it first introduced its light beer.
 The family-owned brewery was sold in 1988 to Philip Morris subsidiary Miller Brewing Company in an effort to stay solvent.
 In an unprecedented move at the time, Miller kept the Leinenkugel family on to run its operation.
 After several attempts to bring the beer to national U.S. markets, Miller succeeded in 2007 with the addition of a Summer Shandy ale to the Leinenkugel's product line.
 The company has since become well known for its sweeter beers and shandies, with nine out of ten shandies consumed in the United States being brewed by Leinenkugel's.

 On October 11, 2016, SABMiller sold its stake in MillerCoors for around US$12 billion after the company was acquired by Anheuser-Busch InBev, making Molson Coors the sole owner of all Miller brands including Leinenkugel's.
-As of 2016, the brewery has distribution outlets in all 50 states and its president is still a family member, Dick Leinenkugel.
+As of 2016, the brewery was distributed in all 50 states and its president was still a family member, Dick Leinenkugel.
 For the company's 150th anniversary, it created a special, "old style" German beer, which was actually brewed by license in Germany via Hofbräu.